thealonlevi/feed-code-scanner/README.md

   The current text extraction process is not very thorough.
 It often makes mistakes when extracting text from images, potentially leading to inaccurate or missed embedded codes.

 - **Solution**:
   Rebuild or refactor `scripts/text_extraction.py` to ensure more robust and consistent OCR.
-This may involve:
-  - Improving preprocessing steps (e.g., image binarization, noise reduction).
-  - Exploring more advanced OCR libraries or models.
-  - Implementing error-handling and retry strategies to handle edge cases.
+  I would advise consulting with someone who has experience in this field, or otherwise, look into open-source libraries which can be fine-tuned for our specific use case.
+  Fine tuning steps may include a location-based script if the codes are embedded in consistent locations, or just training the model on a more fine-tuned dataset to cater it to our specific use-case.

 ---